14 Mar Chiang Mai Essentials – Top 13 Chiang Mai temples to visit and love

-Situated in the northeast corner of the Old City, this was the first temple to be built in Chiang Mai.
-It was built by King Mengrai in 1296 as part of the original city construction and it it is alleged that he lived here while the city of Chiang Mai was being built.
+This was the first temple to be built in Chiang Mai, so is the oldest of all the Chiang Mai temples.
+Wat Chiang Man was built by King Mengrai in 1296 as part of the original city construction and it it is alleged that he lived here while the city of Chiang Mai was being built.

-Of all the Chiang Mai temples, this temple is an exceptional example of Lanna style architecture.
-The golden Chedi surrounded by carved elephants, which can be found at the rear of the complex, is a favorite among visitors.
-The ornate red roofs and gold carvings on the newer temple buildings are also stunning and perfect for a photographer to take wonderful pictures.
-Housed within the temple are two rare Buddha statues, the Crystal Buddha and the Marble Buddha.
+This temple is an exceptional example of Lanna style architecture.
+The golden Chedi surrounded by carved elephants, which can be found at the back of the complex, is a favourite among tourists.
+The ornate red roofs and gold carvings on the newer temple buildings are also stunning.
+Two rare Buddha statues are also housed here.
+They are the Crystal Buddha and the Marble Buddha.

 Wat Umong is a beautiful but simply designed temple, located in a forest environment.
 It is located 2km west of the Old City on Suthep Road, nestled into the foothills of Mount Suthep.
-Built in the 14th century for a revered monk, it was then abandoned for nearly six centuries.
-This forest temple and cave complex is very beautiful and distinct in style to other temples in Chiang Mai.
+It was built in the 14th century for a revered monk.
+Then abandoned for nearly six centuries.
+This forest temple and cave complex is very beautiful and distinct in style to other Chiang Mai temples.

-The corridors under the temple are a unique aspect of Wat Umong and no one really knows why they were made.
+A unique aspect of Wat Umong are the corridors under the temple.
+No one really knows why they were made.
 They still have visible paintings from the 14th century.
 This temple is close to Wat Suan Dok and is a great chance to get out of the city into the countryside and see a temple in a lovely woodland setting.

 Wat Doi Kham

-Although small, Wat Doi Kham is well worth a visit.
-Of all the Chiang Mai temples, this has the biggest legend associated with Buddha and his supposed travels in the region.
+Wat Doi Kham is well worth a visit.
+This temple has a famous legend associated with Buddha and his supposed travels in the region.
 Legend has it that this site was established long ago by Buddha himself when he met and converted the indigenous Lua people to Buddhist practices.
-There is a 17 metre tall white Buddha statue, a beautiful gold Chedi and there are also lovely views of the valley below, making it a great photo opportunity for those who love to take pics of beautifully located Buddhist temples.

 Wat Suan Dok